-If you’re planning to do a road trip in California, Big Sur should be at the top of your list.
+When people planning a California road trip ask where they should go, I always tell them Big Sur should be at the top of their list.
+There is nothing more quintessentially California than this stunning coastline that is part of the Pacific Coast Highway.
 This 90-mile scenic stretch between Monterrey and San Luis Obispo, is famously known for its dramatic landscape, with its rugged cliffs towering over the Pacific Ocean and landmarks like the Bixby Creek Bridge, one of the most photographed bridges in the state.
+Start out bright and early so you can make the most of your day road trippin’ through Big Sur.
 Here’s what should be on your list of what to see on your Big Sur road trip going north to south.

 In true California coast fashion, the one-lane road is very windy and not for faint-of-heart drivers with its sheer drop-offs and hairpin turns (mostly south of Gorda).
 Speaking of curvy roads, motion sickness medicine (Bonine is a personal favorite) is a must for those who get carsick.
 The entire drive is about 3 hours without stops and once you get on Highway 1 past Monterrey, you must commit to sticking with it since the only alternatives are equally-as-scary mountain roads.
 The good news is that there are some turn-offs along the way to soak in the view and gather your composure if necessary.